Leo Wattimena Airport

-Leo Wattimena Airport, formerly known as Pitu Airport (IATA: OTI, ICAO: WAEW (formerly WAMR)) is a private airport located on the southern coast of Morotai Island, North Maluku, Indonesia.
+Leo Wattimena Airport, formerly known as Pitu Airport (IATA: OTI, ICAO: WAEW (formerly WAMR)) is a public airport located on the southern coast of Morotai Island, North Maluku, Indonesia.

 History

 World War II

 Morotai island was the final island invasion in Netherlands New Guinea before the liberation of the Philippines.
-The island was recaptured by the 31st Infantry Division on 15 September 1944, meeting only light opposition.
+The island was recaptured on 15 September 1944 during the Battle of Morotai by the 31st Infantry Division, meeting only light opposition.
 General MacArthur and Rear Admiral Barbey landed on the day of the invasion to make an inspection.
 At the time, the island had only five hundred Japanese defenders.

 After the landings, Navy Seabees constructed two airfields on the island, Wama and Pitu.
 Wama was constructed almost along the shoreline and was used as a fighter airfield.
 It was abandoned after the war.
 Pitu was built as a bomber airfield to the north inland, and is currently used as a commercial airport.

-After the war, the island was one of the largest Fifth Air Force aircraft reclamation center in the Pacific.
+After the war, the island was one of the largest Fifth Air Force aircraft reclamation centers in the Pacific.
 A smelting operation was established, and USAAF planes from all over the region were flown there to be scrapped.
-Despite scrapping the island was crammed full of aircraft and vehicles until 1988 when it was cleared in a final scrap drive.
+Despite scrapping, the island was crammed full of aircraft and vehicles until 1988 when it was cleared in a final scrap drive.
 The scrap was taken to Krakatau Steel Mill in Java.